GoogleCloudPlatform/database-assessment/scripts/collector/sqlserver/README.txt

     a) License Requirements
     -----------------------
     !!!
 IMPORTANT !!!
-Google Database Migration Assessment accesses does not require any additional licensing with regards to Microsoft SQL Server.
+Google Database Migration Assessment does not require any additional licensing with regards to Microsoft SQL Server.

     b) Database Privileges
     ----------------------
     This utility must be run as a database user with privileges to SELECT from certain data dictionary views.
     The scripts "CreateUserForAssessmentWithSQLAuth.bat" and "CreateUserForAssessmentWithWindowsAuth.bat" are supplied to create the required user and privileges.
-Instructions for exeuting it are below.
+Instructions for executing it are below.
+Alternatively, you may use a user that already has the required privileges (include privileges in the appendix)

     c) System Requirements
     ----------------------
-    The collection script depends on the following to be available on the machine from which it is run: command shell
+    The collection script depends on the following executables to be available on the machine from which it is run.
+The script is also expected to be run from a Windows machine: command shell
     powershell
     sqlcmd.exe